Bralor/netlab/README.md

 # Netlab
-Tool for designing the BIRD topology and its configuration.
+Tool for the testing of designed BIRD topology and its configuration.

 ## Installation
 ### 1. BIRD dependencies installation (distro: debian:latest):